Freedom Hall: History

 Freedom Hall was completed in 1956 in the newly opened Kentucky Fair and Exposition Center located 5 mi south of Downtown Louisville.
 It received its name as the result of a statewide essay contest sponsored by the State Fair Board and the American Legion.
 Charlotte Owens, a senior at DuPont Manual High School, submitted the winning entry over 6,500 others.
 Designed for the nation's premier equestrian competition, the Kentucky State Fair World's Championship Horse Show, the floor length and permanent seating were designed specifically for the almost 300 ft-long show ring (in comparison, a regulation hockey rink is 200 ft long, and a basketball court is only 94 feet).
 The North American International Livestock Exposition also is held there each November.
 Muhammad Ali fought his first professional fight at Freedom Hall when he won a six-round decision over Tunney Hunsaker.
 Freedom Hall was also one of the major stops on the Motortown (later MOTOWN) traveling music revue during the early and mid-1960s.

+During the 1974 Super Outbreak, an F4 tornado touched down at the Kentucky Fair and Exposition Center, causing a partial collapse of the roof of Freedom Hall.
+The damage resulted in the ABA cancelling a Kentucky Colonels playoff game that was scheduled to be played the day the tornado hit.
+Grateful Dead played Freedom Hall 4 times including 6/18/74, 4/9/89, 6/15/93, and 6/16/93.
+6/18/74 was officially released as Road Trips Volume 2 Number 3.

 Judgment Day (2000) was also held at the Freedom Hall.
 A collegiate wrestling tournament was held at the arena in 2019.

 Freedom Hall has hosted campaign rallies for two U.S. presidents: John F. Kennedy and Donald Trump.

 Tenant history

 The Kentucky Colonels fielded successful teams during their tenure at Freedom Hall, winning the American Basketball Association (ABA) Championship in the 1974–75 season and reaching the ABA Finals two other times.
-The 1970-71 team played in the ABA Championship Finals, losing to the Utah Stars in 7 games.
-The 1972-73 team advanced to the Finals again, losing to the Indiana Pacers in 7 games.
+The 1970–71 team played in the ABA Championship Finals, losing to the Utah Stars in 7 games.
+The 1972–73 team advanced to the Finals again, losing to the Indiana Pacers in 7 games.
 The Colonels were disbanded when the ABA merged with the National Basketball Association in 1976.
-Hall of Fame players Dan Issel and Artis Gilmore played for the Colonels during their successful run.
+Hall of Fame players Louie Dampier, Dan Issel and Artis Gilmore played for the Colonels during their successful run.
 Hall of Fame Coach Hubie Brown coached the Colonels Championship team.

 In 1984 the facility was refurbished, including lowering the floor to allow maximum capacity to increase from 16,664 to 18,865 for basketball.
 It was the full-time home of Cardinal men's basketball from the 1957–58 season to 2010, with the team winning 82% of home games in 50+ seasons.
-U of L was ranked in the Top 5 in attendance for the past 25 years, with 16 of the last 19 years averaging more than 100% of capacity.
+The University of Louisville was ranked in the Top 5 in attendance for the past 25 years, with 16 of the last 19 years averaging more than 100% of capacity.